Home » OCTOPUS ENERGY AGILE TARIFF

 Octopus Agile can also allow you to use energy when demand on the national grid is low bringing down prices to a minimum, sometimes even free.
 Shift your energy use outside the 4-7 pm peak to save money and use cleaner, greener energy when there is less demand on the grid.
 Plus “plunge” pricing when there is an excess of green energy and wholesale prices go negative could even pay you to use energy!

-There was been a recent blog post by Martin Lewis on the Money Saving Expert website which also agrees.
+There has been a recent blog post by Martin Lewis on the Money Saving Expert website which also agrees that Octopus Agile is a good way to make big savings on your energy bill.

-Compare Octopus Flexible Tariff to Octopus Agile.
+Octopus Tracker Tariff v Octopus Agile.

 The Octopus Agile tariff was launched in February 2018, just 9 months after the Octopus Tracker tariff.
 Both tariffs are based on current wholesale energy prices.